wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-storm-deploy-monitor-topology.md

 <properties
-   pageTitle="Deploy and manage Apache Storm topologies on HDInsight | Windows Azure" description="Learn how to deploy, monitor and manage Apache Storm topologies using the Storm Dashboard on HDInsight.
+   pageTitle="Deploy and manage Apache Storm topologies on HDInsight | Azure" description="Learn how to deploy, monitor and manage Apache Storm topologies using the Storm Dashboard on HDInsight.
 Use Hadoop tools for Visual Studio." services="hdinsight" documentationCenter=""